kibwalid/AIUB-API/README.md

 # AIUB-API

 An Unofficial API Server for AIUB (American International University, Bangladesh) Portal and Website.
-It uses a Python Scraper to get the data from AIUB Database and
+It uses a Python Scraper to get the data from AIUB Database and creates JSON formated Data for your application.

 ## Installation